- Admission Standards

 International students should reference Admission of International Students for additional requirements.

 Graduate applications are generally reviewed by the Admissions Committee only upon completion of the application, and submission of all supplemental materials as required by the program.
 At their discretion, the academic units may issue a decision before an application is complete.
-Applicants receive written notification of the official admission decision.
+Applicants receive electronic notification of the official admission decision through the Self-Service Center (SSC).

 Graduate Application Requirements